Catalina Island and Cabo San Lucas FoxRVTravel from our cruise ship.

 Catalina Casino. at Avalon on Catalina Island.

-My mother once went on a cruise to Antarctica and when in South America a barge hit the cruise ship.
+My mother once went on a cruise to Antarctica, and while in South America, a barge hit the cruise ship.
 The ship canceled the visit to Antarctica.
 Because of the collision, the ship never made an effort to go to Antarctica.
 Did she get a refund for the trip?
-I don’t recall but most likely she got some credit for a future cruise.
+I don’t recall, but most likely she got some credit for a future cruise.

 The Tuna Club at Avalon on Catalina Island, Behind it, is the Catalina Casino.

-Catalina Island and Cabo San Lucas were on our itinerary and we are happy to have stopped at both ports.
-Had we missed either location I wouldn’t have been heartbroken, mostly because we were there for the ride, not the destination.
-Of course, had we missed stopping in Catalina Island and Cabo San Lucas I would have been in the refund line.
+Catalina Island and Cabo San Lucas were on our itinerary, and we are happy to have stopped at both ports.
+Had we missed either location, I wouldn’t have been heartbroken, mainly because we were there for the ride, not the destination.
+Of course, had we missed stopping in Catalina Island and Cabo San Lucas, I would have been in the refund line.

 Catalina Island